ivan-primaturangga/gotra-notifications/README.md

 ---

-## Fitur Scan QR Code WhatsApp
+## WhatsApp QR Code Scan Feature

-Modul QrSession memudahkan Anda untuk melakukan autentikasi WhatsApp via QR code di berbagai environment.
+The QrSession module makes it easy to authenticate WhatsApp via QR code in any environment.

 ### Import